 - Preheat oven to 350° F and line two cupcake trays with paper liners.
 Set aside.

 - In a large bowl, beat butter until smooth and fluffy.
 Add oil and sugar and mix until completely combined.

 - Add eggs, one at a time, beating after each addition, then the vanilla extract.
 Set aside.

 - In a medium-sized bowl, stir together the flour, baking powder, cinnamon and salt.

 - Gently fold half of the flour mixture into the butter mixture, then the milk, then the remaining flour mixture.

 - Portion 1 scoop (approximately 1 to 1 1/2 Tablespoons) of batter into each cupcake liner and bake for 5 minutes.

 - Remove the cupcakes from the oven and place 1 Tablespoon of apple pie filling in the center of the cupcake.
 Cover the cupcakes with remaining cupcake batter (approximately 1 1/2 Tablespoons each).

 - Bake for 12-15 more minutes, until the cupcakes are completely set.
 The cake should spring back when lightly touched with a finger.

 - When the cupcakes are completely cooled, prepare your vanilla cinnamon frosting.

 - In a large bowl, beat together the butter until completely smooth.
 Add 2 cups of powdered sugar and beat for 1-2 more minutes.

 - Add 2 Tablespoons of milk, the cinnamon and vanilla and beat well to incorporate.
-Add additional powdered sugar, to taste and texture preferences.
+Add additional powdered sugar.
+Whip until fluffy.
+Add more milk or powdered sugar as needed to get your preferred piping consistency.

 - Scoop the frosting into a piping bag fitted with a large star tip.

 - Swirl a circle of the frosting onto the top of each cooled cupcake.
 Spoon a teaspoon or two of apple pie filling into the center of the frosting.